pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: CERTA

-Item.
 25. considerable knowledge of math may be helpful if the job requires dealing with technical material or statistical reports.

-Item.
 25. considerável conhecimento de matemática pode ser útil se o emprego exige lidar com material técnico ou relatórios estatísticos.

 Solid proficiency in math and science may also be useful for jobs in which technical material or